RENIE FERNANDES

 In how governance is designed.

-In the decisions made when the pressure is still low.
+In the decisions made while the pressure is still low.

 My work focuses on that early stage – where the structure of the program determines everything that follows.